Lab Session 1: Introduction to Microcontroller Programming¶

 Using the same circuit as in the previous exercise, write a script that does the following:

-- Short press (< 500 ms): Toggle LED (if the LED is ON, turns it OFF, and viceversa).
+- Short press (< 500 ms): Toggle the LED (if the LED is ON, turn it OFF, and vice versa).

-- Long press (≥ 500 ms): Blink LED.
+- Long press (≥ 500 ms): Blink the LED.